-How can the clinical laboratory detect carbapenemases, which are enzyme that can make bacteria resistant to some of the most potent or broad-spectrum antibiotics available?
+How can the clinical laboratory detect carbapenemases, which are enzymes that can make bacteria resistant to some of the most potent or broad-spectrum antibiotics available?

 What is the clinical significance of detecting such an enzyme?
 Does it affect the care of the patient?
 Finally, what practical advice can we give to help labs decide which of the many available tests is the best one for them?